shariqazeem/parallaxpay_x402/REAL_EXECUTION_SETUP.md

 1. **Sound Effects** - Add audio cues when consensus reached
 2. **3D Visualization** - Already built!
 Show agents as glowing spheres
-3. **Real Order Book** - Connect agent trades to marketplace
+3. **Real Order Book** - Already implemented!
 4. **Export Reports** - Generate PDF with swarm performance
-5. **Multi-Region** - Support remote Parallax nodes
+5. **Multi-Provider** - If you get a powerful machine, run 3 nodes for comparison

 But honestly? **What you have is already killer.** 🔥

-Just make sure those 3 Parallax nodes are running for your demo!
+Just make sure your Parallax node is running on port 3001 for your demo!